dotnet/AspNetDocs/aspnet/identity/overview/extensibility/overview-of-custom-storage-providers-for-aspnet-identity.md

 You have a lot of freedom when designing the repositories for a customized store provider.
 You only need to create repositories for features that you intend to use in your application.
 For example, if you are not using roles in your application, you do not need to create storage for roles or user roles.
 Your technology and existing infrastructure may require a structure that is very different from the default implementation of ASP.NET Identity.
 In your data access layer, you provide the logic to work with the structure of your repositories.

-For a MySQL implemention of data repositories for ASP.NET Identity 2.0, see [MySQLIdentity.sql](https://aspnet.codeplex.com/SourceControl/latest#Samples/Identity/AspNet.Identity.MySQL/MySQLIdentity.sql).
+For a MySQL implementation of data repositories for ASP.NET Identity 2.0, see [MySQLIdentity.sql](https://aspnet.codeplex.com/SourceControl/latest#Samples/Identity/AspNet.Identity.MySQL/MySQLIdentity.sql).

 In the data access layer, you provide the logic to save the data from ASP.NET Identity to your data source.
 The data access layer for your customized storage provider might include the following classes to store user and role information.